django-crispy-forms/django-crispy-forms/docs/faq.rst

 Which versions of Django does this support?
 =============================================

-Versions supported include Django 1.2.x and Django 1.3.x.
-If you need greater backwards compatibility django-uni-form 0.7.0 supports Django 1.1.x.
+Versions supported include Django 1.2 or higher and Python 2.5, Python 2.6 and Python 2.7.
+If you need to support earlier versions of Django or Python you will need to use django-uni-form 0.7.0.

 .. _`Daniel Greenfeld`: http://twitter.com/pydanny
 .. _`Miguel Araujo`: http://twitter.com/maraujop